oz/aguaxaca/README.md

 # Aguaxaca 🚰

 As of 2025, Oaxaca's water distribution schedules are shared daily through images, on two social networks: Facebook and X (formerly Twitter).
-I imagine that it's a workaround to message length and formatting limitations of these platforms.
+I imagine that it's a workaround to message-length and formatting limitations of these platforms.
 This is still annoying.
-It does exclude people with visual disabilities, and also makes it impossible to search through the data.
+It excludes people with visual disabilities, and also makes it hard to use, or search, the data.
 This also forces the citizens to create accounts on privately owned social networks.
-There is no public historical data about the schedules, etc.

-This program won't solve these issues because they are not all technical, but it's a small workaround to:
+This program won't solve these issues because they are not entirely technical, but it's a small workaround to:

-1. extract data from public notices,
+1. extract data from public notices as they are published,
 2. share the same data in text form (accessible!), and
-3. providing access to some historical records.
+3. provide access to historical records.

 > [!CAUTION]
-> 🚧 The project is still very much a work-in-progress.
-Don't use it now!
+> 🚧 The project is a work-in-progress, evolving when free time allows it.
+> Don't rely on it too much.

+A public instance is running at https://agua.cypr.io

 # Self hosting